geut/chan/README.md

 ### <a name="parser"></a> Parser

-The parser is a wrap instance of an excellent project called [remark](https://github.com/wooorm/remark).
+The parser is a wrapper instance of an excellent project called [remark](https://github.com/wooorm/remark).

 Internally, `chan` maintains its own CHANGELOG representation using a simple tree structure which looks like this: